-Notice that both the Extension type filter dialog box and the Filter dialog box have exclude/include check boxes.
+Notice that both the String Filter dialog box and the Filter dialog box have exclude/include check boxes.
 These fields work together.
 For example:

-Filter Dialog Box Extension Filter Dialog Box Result Include Include Modem Includes Listings with extension type modem.
-Include Exclude Modem Exclude Listings that contain extension type modem.
-Exclude Exclude Modem Exclude Listings that do not contain extension type modem.
-Exclude Include Modem Exclude Listings that contain extension type modem.
+Filter Dialog Box String Filter Dialog Box Result Include Include pattern Includes Listings with the specified string in the selected field Include Exclude Modem Exclude Listings with the specified string in the selected field.
+Exclude Exclude Modem Exclude Listings that do not contain the specified string in the selected field Exclude Include Modem Exclude Listings with the specified string in the selected field.

 - d.
 To specify more than one filter criterion, select a logical operator: - OR-Data containing either or both of the specified filter criteria is included. - AND-Only data containing both of the specified filter criteria is included. - e.
 If you select a logical operator, the second Field box becomes editable.
 Repeat steps a through c to specify the second filter.
-For example, suppose you also want to specify that the Listings belong to the Austin Campus Access Code Set.
-Select AND in the logical operator field, and then select Access Code Set in the second field box, select the Austin Campus Access Code Set, and click OK.
+For example, suppose you also want to specify that the Listings belong to the SA Import Set.
+Select AND in the logical operator field, and then select Import Set in the second field box.
+The Filter on Import Set dialog box appears.